 The activity of your competitors affects their success and by extension, yours.
-We have already talked about how you can investigate if your competitors are advertising on social networks, now it’s time to get into competitor analysis tools that allow us to analyse our competitors in social media and benchmark their activities and results.
+We have already talked about how you can investigate if your competitors are advertising on social networks, now it’s time to get into competitor analysis tools that allow us to analyze our competitors in social media and benchmark their activities and results.

 In general, what we want to achieve with this type of analysis is: